 Kitchen splashbacks can be expensive or affordable, depending on where you source them from.
 To get the best deal, you should do some shopping around and compare prices before making a purchase.

-For feature tiles, I’d like to recommend our Grenier Mix ($16), Cotopaxi ($33) and Osaka Décor ($29) tiles.
-For mosaic tiles, consider our Glass Mosaica Civili Maya ($28), our Glass Mosaica Banda Green ($28) and our Glass Mosaica Checkered Mocca ($28).
+For splashback tiles, I’d like to recommend our Grenier Mix ($16), Cotopaxi ($33) and Osaka Décor ($29) tiles.
+For mosaic tiles, consider our Glass Mosaica Checkered Mocca ($28).
 For classic subway tiles, take a look at our 10x30cm Gloss White Wall Tile ($30), our Matt White Wall Tile ($25) and our 30x60cm Gloss White Wall Tile ($25).
 These are bestsellers at our store and will do very well to create the perfect splashback.

 To create the perfect kitchen splashback, you should consider the following tips.
-Choose a splashback that complements your benchtop, choose your splashback material and colour wisely and source kitchen splashbacks from the right supplier.
+Choose a splashback that complements your benchtop, choose your splashback material and colour wisely, and source kitchen splashbacks from the right supplier.
+However, if you want to just follow the latest trends, then our article, Kitchen Splashback Trends of 2022, is for you.

 And, if you choose tile kitchen splashbacks, then you’ll find the best deals at Ross’s Discount Home Centre.
 Drop by our showroom in Guildford to take a look at our splashback tiles today or view the massive range featured on our online store.